nre-learning/nrelabs-curriculum/lessons/lesson-25/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 0)">Run this snippet</button>

-_Seems there is no operational commands to verify the rpc/notification status, so just verify the listening port_

 We can check the listening port to verify the rpc and notification service are enabled.

 ```